fullctl/aaactl/docs/contact-form.md

     "name": "John",
     "message": {
         // the `messsage` sub fields are all arbitrary, and you can construct
-        // it to git the needs of your type of request "content": "my message",
+        // it however you want, to include any additional information in your form "content": "my message",
         "orgnaziation": "20C"
     },